MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 ### Office.Licensing.TelemetryFlow.ShowAFODialogs

 After successfully obtaining a valid Office pin bound to a machine pre-bundled with Office, we show the user either a sign-in dialog or a redemption dialog.
-Once the pin is redeemed, we show the EULA dialog.
+Once the pin is redeemed, we show the license terms dialog.
 As a part of our modernizing Activation for Office feature, we refreshed the two dialogs to convey more information regarding the Office product that comes with the machine.
 This telemetry is to track if our feature successfully reduces user friction in redeeming their product by tracking the flow and exit points of the redemption process (which dialog was dismissed).

 The following fields are collected: